 On physical examination, there will be tenderness at the growth plate (apophysis) of the inside of the upper arm bone at the elbow (medial epicondyle).
 There is usually no instability of the elbow noted, and there should be full, or nearly full, range of motion.
 The outside (lateral) aspect of the elbow should be carefully inspected as well because as the medial side of the elbow is pulled apart (distracted) with throwing, the outside of the elbow is slightly compressed.
 This can lead to growth plate injuries on the lateral side as well.

 The mainstay of treatment for little leaguer’s elbow is non-operative.
 The patient should undergo a period of complete rest from throwing for 4 to 6 weeks at a minimum.
 During this period throwing of any kind is strictly prohibited.
 A strengthening and endurance program should be initiated to maintain cardiovascular fitness and to focus on overall core strength.
-Often adolescent aged athletes have poorly developed core strength and overall body control which can make them susceptible to poor throwing mechanics and injury.
+Often, adolescent aged athletes have poorly developed core strength and overall body control, making them susceptible to poor throwing mechanics and injury.
 Regular icing and anti-inflammatory medication should be used early on when the patient is symptomatic.

 Following the initial 4 to 6 week period of no throwing and only when the patient is completely pain free, a structured throwing program should be initiated over the next 6 to 8 weeks.
 During this time, the pitcher should be evaluated by a specialized physical therapist to evaluate and correct their throwing mechanics.
 Any pain during the rehab period should cause the athlete to temporarily pause their program for a short period until they can throw without symptoms.